 If you love pumpkin as much as we do, then you’ve probably been cooking with all the pumpkin you can get your hands on during this fall pumpkin season.

-In our house, we’ve been making everything from baked goods such as this perfect pumpkin bread, moist and tender pumpkin scones, to easy pumpkin muffins.
+In our house, we’ve been making everything from baked goods such as this perfect pumpkin bread, the best crustless pumpkin pie, moist and tender pumpkin scones, to easy pumpkin muffins.
 We’ve also been making savory foods such as this impossibly creamy pumpkin soup, pumpkin risotto, and even pumpkin gnocchi.

 Perfect Pumpkin Dessert for the Holidays!